Information on what these terms mean, tips for where to turn, and links to the best resources for further information.

 What is “sexting”?

-“Sexting” is a relatively new word that typically refers to sex-related or nude photos taken and shared via cellphone (most sexting happens on phones and doesn’t make it to the Web, according to research in the medical journal Pediatrics).
-Some experts say sexting can also be just sexually explicit text.
 The practice is not illegal when photos are shared between consenting adults, but when minors are involved, sexual-exploitation and child-pornography laws can come into play, so great care is needed in the handling of sexting cases involving people under 18.
-However, although there have been some highly publicized cases, prosecution of minors for distribution of sexting photos has been relatively rare in the US.
+However, although there have been some highly publicized cases, prosecution of minors for distribution of sexting photos has been relatively rare in the U.S.

-There’s a broad range of motivations behind sexting – from digital flirting or attention-seeking to an aspect of sexual interplay to dating abuse or blackmail.
-But it can definitely be a form of victimization either from the outset or after a break-up or conflict in a relationship.
+There’s a broad range of motivations behind sexting – from digital flirting or attention-seeking to dating abuse or blackmail.

 * Sexting as sexual harassment.
-When someone uses pressure or coercion to get nude or sexually explicit photos from another person, that’s usually a form of sexual harassment.
+When someone uses pressure or coercion to get nude or sexually explicit photos from another person.
 Young people need to see that pressure for what it is – that it’s inherently disrespectful and abusive, that they owe themselves the self-respect that prevents this victimization, and that there are laws against it in many jurisdictions.

 * Sexting as an act of anger, revenge or other social aggression.
 This kind of sexting can start out consensual but go very wrong – and harmful.
-Exposing or distributing very personal photos of someone without his or her consent is a violation of trust that can cause severe embarrassment, harm to a reputation, or other emotional hurt.
+Exposing or distributing very personal photos of someone without his or her consent is a violation of trust, and possibly, the law.

 What do I do if someone’s sharing nude photos of me?